shijianjian/kornia-augmentation-playground/README.md

 # Kornia Augmentation Playground

 Demo app for experimenting data augmentations.
+For each setting, it would generate 8 outputs.

 ![-](./misc/demo.gif)